-- To develop additional criteria for each of the parks and open space categories, which may include:

-- a) per capita ratios;

-- b) size;

-- c) use;

-- d) amenities and features;

-- e) walking distance;

-- f) location; and

-- g) programs.

-- 4.3.2.5 To use the parks and open space classification system to assist in determining appropriate maintenance practices, service levels and resource requirements for each park and/or open space.

-4.3.3 Rouge Park

-The Rouge Park in Markham is located along the Rouge and Little Rouge watercourse corridors forming part of a larger inter-regional and interjurisdictional parks system.
+Section 4.3 subject to City-wide Appeal Nos.
+2 (Issue 226), 15 (Issue 228) and 18 (Issue 229)

+Section 4.3.2.2 subject to City-wide Appeal No. 24 (Issue 234)

+4.3.2.3 That City Parks shall generally meet the following criteria: a) have frontage on one or more public streets or publicly accessible private streets; b) serve park users within a 2 to 10 minute walk from residential and mixed-use neighbourhoods; c) not be encumbered by driveways, access lanes, garbage storage areas, utility vaults or other such uses that would take away from the enjoyment or use of the park; and d) be recognizable by the park user as a public and publicly accessible park.
+Section 4.3 subject to City-wide Appeal Nos.
+2 (Issue 226), 15 (Issue 228) and 18 (Issue 229) 4.3.2.4 To develop additional criteria for each of the parks and open space categories, which may include: a) per capita ratios; b) size; c) use; d) amenities and features; e) walking distance; f) location; and g) programs.
+To use the parks and open space classification system to assist in determining appropriate maintenance practices, service levels and resource requirements for each park and/or open space.
+The Rouge Park in Markham is located along the Rouge and Little Rouge watercourse corridors forming part of a larger 4.3.3 Rouge Park The Rouge Park in Markham is located along the Rouge and Little Rouge watercourse corridors forming part of a larger inter-regional and inter-jurisdictional parks system.
 The Rouge Park is identified on Appendix C - Community Facilities.
 The park is a significant ecological area extending from the mouth of the Rouge River in Toronto into Pickering and Markham encompassing approximately 1,540 hectares in Markham.
 Markham has been an active participant in the management of Rouge Park lands since the Rouge Park formed in the early 1990s.
 The Rouge Park is currently under transition into a national urban park, led by the Federal Government under Parks Canada.
 The federal government has made a commitment to support the creation of the Rouge National Urban Park including expansion of the park in Markham within the Transport Canada Airport Pickering Lands.
 The Rouge National Urban Park study area consists of approximately 3,800 hectares in Markham with a combined total of more than 5,600 hectares in Markham, Toronto and Pickering.
-Once established, Rouge National Urban Park will celebrate and protect a diverse landscape in Canada's largest metropolitan area offering connections to its natural beauty and rich history, and a vibrant farming community.
+Once established, Rouge National Urban Park will celebrate and protect a diverse landscape in Canada's largest metropolitan area offering connections to its natural beauty and rich history, and a vibrant farming inter-regional and inter-jurisdictional parks system.

+community.